Matching Messy Texts

 Matching Names

-Notice that in WARN data there are no NAICS codes.
+Notice that in WARN data there are no NAICS codes, an industrial classification system that is commonly used (Other older classification is called SIC).
 So it is hard to tell which industry is being affected by these layoffs.
 Fortunately, another dataset has names and NAICS codes.
 So just as we matched parsed addresses to latitude an longitude, we can try and match names to NAICS codes.
 However, names are more idiosyncratic than addresses.

 Here are some rules, I came up using iterative methods.
 They are not exhaustive nor are they representative of what you might want to with other datasets.